-Guide to Career Preparation
+Guide To Career Preparation

 This section provides guidelines and recommendations for physics programs seeking to (1) educate students about and prepare students for a wide variety of careers, through curricular and co-curricular activities, (2) explicitly teach skills and knowledge relevant to future careers, and (3) connect students with opportunities that align with their career goals.
 The sections on High School Physics Teacher Preparation and Preparing Students for Graduate School in Physics and Related Fields provide more detailed guidance on preparing students for these specific careers.